JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 - after only modifying Indico, accept the editing
-- if you want to modify the paper, reject the editing and resubmit the correct version of the latest updated paper.
+- if you want to modify the paper, reject the editing and resubmit the corrected version based on the latest updated paper from Indico.
 ```